grovyle12/Barcelona_Car_Accident_Analysis/README.md

 -Through visualization, although the `reason for travel pedestrian` is a useful column, over 97% of the data is of the 'unknown', i decided to drop it.
 - As a last drop of data, 'death following 24 hours after the accident' and 'unknown' variables within the column 'accident result', did not produce enough occurances to make SMOTE viable, which I would later discover was necessary for my model.
 This led me to drop any rows with these specific variables.
 ### Normalization/Encoding/Results
 - In my logistic regression model, i used 4 different transformations for my numerical data, with each interation giving me 4 similar scores, for my Normalizer, StandardScaler, MinmaxScaler, and MaxAbsScaler.
 For my K-nearest neighbors model, it gave me my worse performance, with on average 55% accuracy.
 My decision tree model and random forest model showed the best promise, which each giving me an accuray of 80% and 89%, respectively.
 The largest change that helped each model overall was implementing SMOTE.
 My target was largely unbalanced, thus after implementing SMOTE, the increase in accuracy was very apparent, and I feel I could have done this much sooner.
--
+### Tablaeu visualizations/Dashboard
+- The first item in my dashboard consists of a density map, showing the various accident locations in Barcelona, Spain, differentiated by color and by age, ranging only from ages 39 to 41.
+At first glance it can be seen that most accidents occur in Eixample.
+This gives us a clear idea of where accidents are occuring and at what density per district.
+- The second item consists of a count of the top 5 highest accident incidences within Barcelona, with a count for each.
+- The last item consists of a barchart which gives us a count of accidents per hour.
+It
 ### Conclusion/Areas of improvement/References
-Overall, I feel satisfied with my analysis and machine learning model outcomes.
+- Overall, I feel satisfied with my analysis and machine learning model outcomes.
 I would have liked to have had time to implement a new machine learing model I had never used before, such as Naive Bayes classifier, and I would have liked to implement VIF (Variance Inflation Factor) to take a better look at correlation within my data set.
 Lastly, gridsearching to hyper tune my parameters would have been essential, unfortunately, due to hardware limitations, I was unable to do so effectively.
-I used various resources to assist in this code, and my teacher, Himanshu Aggarwal, assisted me a great deal.
+-I used various resources to assist in this code, and my teacher, Himanshu Aggarwal, assisted me a great deal.
 In general, I used stack overflow for various references.
 Should you have any questions about this project please contact me at mauricio.ruiz93@outlook.com